dpgaspar/Flask-AppBuilder/docs/customizing.rst

 You can override and customize almost everything on the UI, or use different templates and widgets already on the framework.

-Event better you can develop your own widgets or templates and contribute to the project.
+Even better you can develop your own widgets or templates and contribute to the project.

 Changing themes
 ---------------